gnufied/spec/spec.md

 A Controller plugin MUST implement this RPC call if plugin has `EXPAND_VOLUME` capability.
 This RPC allows the CO to expand size of underlying volume.

+This call can be made by the CO during any time in the lifecycle of the volume after creation.
+If plugin has `EXPAND_VOLUME` node capability, then `NodeExpandVolume` MUST be called after `ControllerExpandVolume` has completed.
+If volume can not be expanded when in-use - plugin should return `FAILED_PRECONDITION` error and CO should retry only after calling `ControllerUnpublishVolume` if plugin has `PUBLISH_UNPUBLISH_VOLUME` controller capability.

 `ControllerExpandVolume` RPC call MUST be idempotent and if size of underlying volume already meets requested capacity, the plugin MUST respond with successfull response.

 ```protobuf